wmoldham/oldhamlab.org/content/authors/nguyen/_index.md

 ---
 # Display name
-title: Aliya Gottehrer-Cohen
+title: Phuong Nguyen

 # Username (this should match the folder name)
 authors:
-- cohen
+- nguyen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:
+role: Research Assistant

 # Organizations/Affiliations
 organizations: